 Marijuana was decriminalized in California via the Moscone Act (Bill 95), rectifying the fears of weed lovers both in San Francisco and all over the state.
 The $100 fine was preferable to a felony sentence.

 The San Francisco Buyers Club opened its doors in 1992, making it the first public marijuana dispensary in the United States.
 It was started by Brownie Mary herself, in addition to Dennis Peron, John Entwhistle, Dale Gieringer, Beth Moore, Jason Patrick Menard, Gerry Leatherman, and Tod Mikuriya, at 194 Church Street.
-The Buyers Club became crossroads for public health in America and a big win in history for cannabis.
+The Buyers Club became a symbol for marijuana reform in California.

 This milestone was historic in the nation as well–California was the first state to create and facilitate a medical marijuana program.
-Through their Compassionate Care Act, the state gave a new hope to those seeking herbal relief.
+Through their Compassionate Care Act, the state gave new hope to marijuana-lovers everywhere.

 “I” be back,” decriminalization said, before coming back into the California public sphere once again in 2010.
 Governor Arnold Schwarzenegger signed a law turning marijuana possession into an “infraction” status–more akin to a traffic ticket–rather than a misdemeanor.